Anne Vondeling

+Biography

-Vondeling studied Agronomy at the Wageningen Agricultural College obtaining a Master of Science in Engineering degree and worked as a researcher at his alma mater before finishing his thesis and graduated as a Doctor of Engineering in Agricultural engineering.
+Vondeling studied Agronomy at the Wageningen Agricultural College obtaining a Master of Science in Engineering degree and worked as a researcher at his alma mater before finishing his thesis and graduated as a Doctor of Engineering in agricultural engineering.
 Vondeling worked as an agronomist and agricultural engineer in Friesland from November 1940 until July 1945 and as a director of an agricultural firm in Leeuwarden from July 1945 until January 1958.
-Vondeling became a Member of the House of Representatives shortly after the election of 1946 on 25 July 1946 and served as a frontbencher and spokesperson for Agriculture.
-Vondeling was appointed as Minister of Agriculture, Fisheries and Food Supplies in the Cabinet Drees III following a cabinet reshuffle taking office on 13 January 1958.
-The Cabinet Drees III fell just 11 months later and was replaced on 22 December 1958.
-Shortly thereafter Labour Leader Willem Drees announced his retirement and Vondeling served as one of the Lijsttrekkers (top candidates) for the election of 1959.
-After the election Vondeling return to the House of Representatives on 20 March 1959 and served as a frontbencher and spokesperson for Finances.
-Vondeling also worked as a professor of Agricultural science and International relations at the University of Groningen from January 1960 until January 1963.
-After the Labour Leader and Parliamentary leader Jaap Burger announced he was stepping down Vondeling was anonymously selected as his successor on 16 September 1962.
+Vondeling became a member of the House of Representatives shortly after the election of 1946 on 25 July 1946 and served as spokesperson for agriculture.
+Vondeling was appointed as Minister of Agriculture, Fisheries and Food Supplies in the Drees III cabinet following a cabinet reshuffle taking office on 13 January 1958.
+The Drees III cabinet fell just 11 months later and was replaced on 22 December 1958.
+Shortly thereafter Labour Leader Willem Drees announced his retirement and Vondeling served as one of the lead candidates (top candidates) for the 1959 general election.
+After the election, Vondeling returned to the House of Representatives on 20 March 1959 and served as spokesperson for finance.
+Vondeling also worked as a professor of agricultural science and international relations at the University of Groningen from January 1960 until January 1963.
+After the Labour Leader and Parliamentary leader Jaap Burger announced he was stepping down Vondeling was unanimously selected as his successor on 16 September 1962.

-For the election of 1963 Vondeling served again as one of the Lijsttrekkers.
-After the fall of the Cabinet Marijnen a successful cabinet formation formed the Cabinet Cals with Vondeling appointed as Deputy Prime Minister and Minister of Finance taking office on 14 April 1965.
-In September 1966 Vondeling unexpectedly announced that he was stepping down as Leader but continued to serve in the cabinet.
-The cabinet Cals fell just one year into its term after a major political crisis and was replaced on 22 November 1966.
-After the election of 1967 Vondeling returned to the House of Representatives on 23 February 1967 and served again as a frontbencher and spokesperson for Finances.
-Vondeling also served as Party Chairman from 7 March 1969 until 1 May 1971.
-After the election of 1972 Vondeling was elected as House of Representatives on 7 December 1972.
-After the election of 1977 Vondeling was re-elected as Speaker of the House of Representatives.
-In May 1979 Vondeling announced that he would stand for the European Parliament election of 1979 and would resigned from the House of Representatives.
-After the European election Vondeling was elected as a Member of the European Parliament and became Delegation leader on 17 July 1979.
+For the 1963 general election Vondeling served again as one of the lead candidates.
+After the fall of the Marijnen cabinet a successful cabinet formation formed the Cals cabinet with Vondeling appointed as Deputy Prime Minister and Minister of Finance taking office on 14 April 1965.
+In September 1966 Vondeling unexpectedly announced that he was stepping down as leader but continued to serve in the cabinet.
+The Cals cabinet fell just one year into its term after the Night of Schmelzer and was replaced on 22 November 1966.
+After the 1967 general election, Vondeling returned to the House of Representatives on 23 February 1967 and served again as spokesperson for finance.
+Vondeling also served as party chairman from 7 March 1969 until 1 May 1971.
+After the 1972 general election, Vondeling was elected as Speaker of the House of Representatives on 7 December 1972.
+After the 1977 general election Vondeling was re-elected as Speaker.
+In May 1979 Vondeling announced that he would stand for the 1979 European Parliament election and would resign from the House of Representatives.
+In the European Parliament election Vondeling was elected as a Member of the European Parliament and became delegation leader on 17 July 1979.
 On 22 November 1979 Vondeling died after suffering a fatal car crash in Mechelen, Belgium at 63.
 The Anne Vondeling prize is given annually to journalists who write in a clear manner concerning political subjects.